forseti-security/forseti-security/_docs/_latest/develop/branch-methodology.md

 #  {{ page.title }}

-This page describes the branches in the Forseti repo and how they're used and managed.
+This page describes the branches in the Forseti repositorys and how they're used and managed.

 ## Branches